debdattasarkar/DSA/2. GFG/7. Love Babbar Sheet/1. Array Problems List/1. (E) Reverse an Array/60sec_recall.md

 Imagine two runners starting from both ends of a track (array).
 Each step they swap flags (elements) and move inward until they meet.

-> “🏁 Left and right race toward the middle — swapping souvenirs each lap.”
+> “🏁 🏇🏻 Left and right players race toward the middle — swapping flags without fiddle.”

 That image sticks **and** captures the exact pointer logic.